-Tap

-Tap once on the Touch Pad to activate an item, such as an app.

-Two-Finger Tap

-Tap once on the Touch Pad with two fingers together to display a menu or other function depending on the software you are using.
-(Similar to right-click)

-Pinch or stretch

-Place two fingers down on the Touch Pad and move them toward each other (pinch) or away from each other (stretch).
+Тар Tap once on the Touch Pad to activate an item, such as an app.
+Two-Finger Tap Tap once on the Touch Pad with two fingers together to display a menu or other function depending on the software you are using.
+(Similar to right-click) Pinch or stretch Place two or more fingers down on the Touch Pad and move them toward each other (pinch) or away from each other (stretch).
 This shows different levels of information or visually zooms in or out.

-Two-Finger Scroll

-Place two fingers down and slide them vertically or horizontally from anywhere on the Touch Pad.
+Two-Finger Scroll Place two fingers down and slide them vertically or horizontally from anywhere on the Touch Pad.
 This allows you to operate the scroll bars of a window.

-Three-Finger Swipe

-Quickly move in with three fingers together from the edge of the Touch Pad, without pausing when you first touch it.

-Swipe from the top edge: shows the desktop.

-Swipe from the bottom edge: views all your open apps in task view.

-Swipe from the left or right edge: switches between your open apps.
-Slide your fingers slowly across the Touch Pad to flip through them all.
+Three-Finger Tap Tap once on the Touch Pad with three fingers together to open Cortana (available depending on your country/region).
+Two-Finger Tap Pinch or stretch Two-Finger Scroll

-Do not put items on the Touch Pad surface as it may cause an unintended action.
+Do not put items on the Touch Pad surface to prevent abnormal action.